 Priority will be given to applicants who

-- have completed bachelor’s with honours or equivalent from a South African university, and
+- have completed bachelor’s with honors or equivalent from a South African university, and

 Please read through the information below carefully before you begin your scholarship application process.